Things I’m working on and where my attention is at.

 Completed

-• Pragmatic Studio – Elixir & OTP
+• Pragmatic Studio – Elixir & OTP (online)

 I originally went through this course back in 2018 when it was first released, but I went back through it to refresh my understanding of OTP and the mindset of building OTP applications.
 I always enjoy the pragmatic studio videos.